The 2020 Competition for the iBiology Young Scientist Seminars (YSS)

 A partnership of the Albert and Mary Lasker Foundation, the Alan Alda Center for Communicating Science at Stony Brook University, and iBiology

 The Young Scientist Seminars (YSS) is a video series produced by iBiology that features early-career scientists giving talks about their research and discoveries.
-As with all iBiology videos, the YSS videos are freely available online and widely viewed by an international audience of students, scientists, educators, and the public.
+As with all iBiology videos, YSS videos are freely available online and widely viewed by an international audience of students, scientists, educators, and the public.
+Applications must be received by December 16, 2019 (11:59pm PT) to be considered.

-- Winners will receive an all-expenses paid trip to the University of California, San Francisco (June 3-7, 2019), where they will attend a multi-day science communication workshop led by the Alan Alda Center for Communicating Science, in collaboration with iBiology.
+- Winners will receive an all-expenses paid trip to the University of California, San Francisco (late Spring 2020, exact dates TBD), where they will attend a multi-day science communication workshop led by the Alan Alda Center for Communicating Science, in collaboration with iBiology.
 During the workshop, they will make improvements to their 30-minute research talks.

-- At the end of the workshop week, winners will record their improved 30-minute research talks in iBiology's green screen studio.
-Studio-recorded talks will be posted on the iBiology website as part of a the Young Scientist Seminars.
+- At the end of the workshop week, winners will record their improved 30-minute research talks in iBiology’s green screen studio.
+Studio-recorded talks will be posted on the iBiology website as part of the Young Scientist Seminars series.

-This is a unique opportunity for young scientists to develop their communication skills and showcase their work!
+This is a unique opportunity for early-career scientists to develop their communication skills and showcase their work!

 U.S. and international pre-doctoral graduate students (i.e. PhD candidates) and post-doctoral fellows in any field of the biological sciences are eligible to apply.
-Although you are not required to be a PhD candidate to be eligible to apply, your research story should be close to publication or have been recently published to be considered.
+Although you are not required to be a PhD candidate to be eligible for the competition, your research story should be close to publication or have been recently published.

 Each application must include: